Linkinhh/Analisis-Numerico/DOCS/README_en.md

 | Sánchez Chunga Alem Sebastian|t1512700921@unitru.edu.pe|
 | Valdez Reyes José Alfredo|t1022700221@unitru.edu.pe|

-Este programa fue realizado como actividad del curso de Análisis Numérico dictado por el docente *Peralta Castañeda Julio César*.
+This program was realized like an activity of Numerical Analysis teached by the scholastic *Peralta Castañeda Julio César*.

-La implementacion de los metodos utilizados en este programa fueron gracias a los pseudo codigos extraidos del libro Análisis Numérico:
+The implementation of the methods used in this program were extracted from the  Numerical Analysis book's pseudo codes:
 >Burden, R. Faires, D. Burden, A. (2017) *Análisis Numérico*.
 CENGAGE Learning.